 The Advanced Predictive System (APS) processes and manages the data coming from the DAS through the wireless network (WCN) to predict and optimise the injection moulding process.
-The predictions and recommendations produced by the APS are stored in a centralised server called the content management system (CMS) for the future analysis and sent to the mobile app of the location based content delivery via a standard wireless network.
+The predictions and recommendations produced by the APS are stored in a centralised server called the content management system (CMS) for future analysis and sent to the mobile app of the location based content delivery via a standard wireless network.

 The APS system applies novel and advanced artificial intelligence and machine learning techniques which create the robust and accurate prediction and optimisation of the injection moulding processes compared to the traditional statistical process control (SPC) currently available in the market.